 8. Better than Rice

-Another bonus is that it is pre-cooked so it's really easy to use.
-Some grocery stores carry it but I've personally found it easier to find online.
-You can use this in place or regular rice and it has a nice chewy texture which is very satisfying.
+Another bonus of Better than Rice is that it's pre-cooked so it's really easy to use.
+Some grocery stores carry it but I've personally found it easier to get online.
+You can use Better than Rice the same way you would use white rice or noodles for dishes such as pastas or stir fries.
+It has a nice chewy texture which I find very satisfying.

 9. Shirataki (Miracle Rice)